Béla Breiner: Secretariat advancement

 Still general secretary of the PCR at the time, Boris Stefanov had joined the exodus into the Soviet Union and never considered returning—leaving Breiner to replace him as provisional secretary of the rump party, acting out of various homes in Bucharest.
 Again seconded by Foriș and Pintilie, he planned a rescue operation which, if carried out, would have resulted in Gheorghiu-Dej escaping Doftana alongside other inmates; he also supervised the Union of Communist Youth, and, in June–July 1939, personally educated its cadres (including Nicolae Ceaușescu) at a secret location in Ploiești.
-Stefanov, who could only be demoted by the Comintern, maintained some contacts with Breiner, who asked him to send him more funds in order to improve party activity.
+Stefanov, whose status as general secretary was being reviewed by the Comintern, maintained some contacts with Breiner.
+The latter asked Stefanov to send him more funds, in order to improve party activity.
 The Comintern eventually recognized Breiner as provisional general secretary in 1939, after Stefanov had been condemned by the Soviet leadership (which had just ratified the Molotov–Ribbentrop Pact) for being too focused on defeating fascism.